FAMILY & FAMILY TREE BRANCHES |

 home.global.co.za/~mercon/lookup.htm

 South African Genealogy Look-Up Page This page has been added to the site following numerous requests made to the South-Africa-L genealogy list, to provide a resource, detailing the books and reference works owned by various subscribers, who have indicated a willingness to do lookups for anyone needing such a service.
-Posted at 6:10am on Sun, Aug 02 2009

 |